HolidayVibe Maldives

 What Actually Matters When Choosing a Diving Resort

-When you're comparing dive resorts in the Maldives, there are five things worth paying close attention to.
+When you're comparing dive resorts in the Maldives, there are six things worth paying close attention to.
 Everything else is secondary.

 House Reef Quality

 A great house reef means unlimited diving and snorkeling right from shore.
-You can explore morning, noon, and night without booking boat trips.
 Some resorts have spectacular reefs; others have sandy lagoons with little to see.

 Dive Center Standards

 Look for PADI 5-Star centers, experienced instructors, well-maintained equipment, and a schedule that fits your pace.
-How they group divers by experience level also matters a lot.
+Group sizes matter a lot.

 Atoll Location

-Different atolls have different marine life.
 South Ari is known for whale sharks.
-Baa has the famous manta aggregations at Hanifaru Bay.
+Baa has the famous manta aggregations.
 Vaavu offers thrilling channel dives.
 Choose the atoll that matches what you want to see.

 Proximity to Dive Sites